 The writer who used the pseudonym ‘Shakespeare’ in the last dozen years of his life, living in self-imposed exile from the court, wrote this play for a daughter’s wedding (he had three).
 For his characters to be turned into lintel guardians for a sanctum of pedophiliac culture is a gross mockery of great art.
 Prospero guards the honour of his young daughter fiercely, and everything he does, we understand by the end of the play, is motivated by his infinite care for her future.
 Look at her the wrong way, and the mage will torture and enslave you, hunt you with spirit dogs, terrify you with visions of hideous winged furies and drive you mad.

 By contrast, Gill’s variation on the theme is characterised by a kind of sinister frivolity, which reminds me of something, I don’t know, maybe a cartoon villain in a blonde wig, chomping on a fat cigar… it seems to tell a story that only happened later.
 Jimmy Savile was five years old when the building was opened.
 His key to the castle would be music; children deprived of protection would be his prize.
 Before his time was over, the BBC would become notorious for reporting on an event before it happened.
 In his Broadcasting House sculptures, we might say that Eric Gill somehow achieved the same feat.

+Perhaps it is true that what happens within a particular space depends on the kind of invocations that are made around and within it.
 Walk in under that statue mounted above the entrance like a tutelary deity, and you’ll find yourself in an art deco lobby.
 Here you will see a sixth piece by Gill, standing alone.